rust-lang/book/nostarch/chapter03.md

 not a good programmer!
 Experienced Rustaceans still get compiler errors.

-The error message indicates that the cause of the error is that you `` cannot assign twice to immutable variable ``, because you tried to assign a second value to the immutable `x` variable.
+The error message indicates that the cause of the error is that you `` cannot assign twice to immutable variable `x` ``, because you tried to assign a second value to the immutable `x` variable.

 It’s important that we get compile-time errors when we attempt to change a